Dharmashastra National Law University: Overview

 The university has been allotted 120 acres of land close to the Jabalpur Airport.
-Until its development is completed, the university will function at the Bharat Ratna Bhim Rao Ambedkar Institute of Telcom Training (BRBRAITT) in Jabalpur.
+Until its development is completed, the university will function at the Bharat Ratna Bhim Rao Ambedkar Institute of Telecom Training (BRBRAITT) in Jabalpur.
 DNLU offers a five-year integrated BA-LLB course and one-year LLM programme.

 Candidates can be nominated for various scholarships by their home state, other states and the central government.

 Affiliations

 DNLU Jabalpur is recognised by the University Grants Commission (UGC) as a state university.